 I was diagnosed with an upper respiratory infection and left ear infection and provided with five days worth of antibiotics along with a much-needed decongestant.
 My entire visit and prescription medications, which were filled on-site at the pharmacy totaled approximately $30 USD.
 They do take insurance, but not in the traditional way that they do in America and I will have to submit a claim once I get back to the States.

 I have found some food at the hotel and started the antibiotics with the hopes I will feel a bit better in the morning.
 The hotel is very nice and the food is delicious, what little I have managed to eat thus far.
 I am thankful to have this air-conditioned space to get some uninterrupted sleep, as the guesthouse is very noisy with construction of a new hospital going on directly next to my room that starts around 07:00 every morning until 19:00 every evening.
 There are no monkeys rattling at my windows or noisy birds who, like clockwork wake-up at 06:00 to start foraging for food in the many trees that surround the guesthouse.

 I have never been so thankful for AC, a very hot shower, mzungu food, and WiFi that will not cut me off half way through writing a post on this blog.
 I will return to the guesthouse tomorrow and will hopefully be on the mend from here on out.
 I look forward to getting back to the hospital since being the patient is no fun.

-Laura Anne Salm is a Master of Public Health candidate in the global health leadership track at the Keck School of Medicine USC.
+Laura Anne Salm is a candidate in the Master of Public Health online program in the global health leadership track at the Keck School of Medicine USC.
 She is spending the month doing a clerkship at Mulago Hospital, which is affiliated with Makerere University in Kampala, Uganda.